cleman/DANCERS/README.md

 ### 5. Global Mapping
 The simulation includes slam_toolbox tools to build a global map.
 The map is available on the topic `/map`.

+**Remark:** \
+The ROS2 environment runs into the ROS_DOMAIN_ID 1.
+By default this parameter is set to 0.
+A command above set the parameter modification in the .bashrc file.